nunoalves/nunoalves.github.io/content/posts/pm2-image-extraction-part-2.md

 {{< figure src="/img/20250521-pm2_gnd/paldata_16.bmp" title="Main game palette colors, extracted from paldata.vga" >}}

 ## First Steps
-I am still unsure what the format of this compressed file is, but juding from the time this game was made (~1992), I strongly suspect this compressed file is a either a custom variant of RLE or LZSS algorithm.
-Most likely is a combo of box, so I’ll use that as my starting point.
+I am still unsure what the format of this compressed file is, but judging from when this game was made (~1992), I strongly suspect the file uses a custom variant of RLE or LZSS.
+Most likely a combo of both, so I’ll use that as my starting point.

-To make my life easier, I’ll focus only on the smallest files that use the same compression scheme: `fax.gnd`, `gndcove2.gnd`, and `sponsor2.gnd`.
+To make my life easier, I’ll focus only on the smallest files that I can reliably read inside the game: `fax.gnd`, `gndcove2.gnd`, and `sponsor2.gnd`.

 Using a hex editor (e.g. HexFiend), I compare the first hundred or so bytes of each file, looking for patterns.
 {{< figure src="/img/20250521-pm2_gnd/firstBytesComparison.png" title="Comparing the first bytes of each file" >}}